jbakse/compform_site/content/3D/index.md

 ### Immutable vs. Mutable Data

 The most noticeable effect of OpenSCAD being functional is that data in OpenSCAD is immutable: the value of every variable is constant.
 In fact, variables are not even assigned values at runtime.
 A variable's value is determined and assigned at compile time, before the script is run.
-The variable's value will be the _last_ assigned value.
+Since variables are constant, you should only assign a variable a value one time.
+If you do assign to a variable more than once, the variable's value will be the _last_ assigned value, which is pretty confusing.

 ```
 a = 1;